mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_z2.rst

 7-8 (Recording)       Record/Broadcast
 ===================== ================

-The microphone an auxiliary inputs are mixed with each other in the hardware. together in input channels 1-2, so Mixxx can record and broadcast them.
+The microphone and auxiliary inputs are mixed with each other in the hardware together in input channels 1-2, so Mixxx can record and broadcast them.

 The knobs for :hwlabel:`MASTER`, :hwlabel:`BOOTH`, :hwlabel:`HP VOLUME` are controlling the hardware mixer of the built-in audio interface.
 Hence, turning the knobs will not change values in the Mixxx :term:`GUI` and you’ll need to set the Mixxx knobs to their default values when using the controller: